Beyond Autistic Burnout

 Where are you at currently?
 Is it more painful to deal with a few small changes that will lead to a few more small changes that will lead to…etc.?
 Or is it more painful to keep on as things are now?

-Or do you have some other great idea of something that might help out?
+Or do you have some other idea of something that might help out?
 If you do, great.
 And by the way, I’d love to know what it is.
 Drop me an email sometime.
 Genuinely.

 So, where are you at in your relationship with change or staying the same?